 2.2% of Texans report having an addiction to at least one illicit drug.

 Of the many Americans, including Texans, who deal with substance use disorders, only about 10% receive treatment.4 It doesn’t have to be this way.
-If you live in Houston and are looking for addiction treatments, many rehab facilities in the area can give you the treatment you need to live free from addiction.
+If you live in Houston and are looking for addiction treatment, many rehab facilities in the area can provide the quality treatment you need to live free from addiction.